Tea & Tots

 Bright airy playroom

 Play matters!
 It’s what we firmly believe in and practice in our enriching learning environment where our mini-trailblazers are welcome to embrace their individuality and discover their growing interests by learning through play.
-Discover our bright space, colourful children’s art displays, reading cocoon, and discovery wall – the specially curated playroom is designed to encourage encounters, communication and relationships.
+Discover our bright space, the children’s colourful art displays, cosy reading corner and discovery wall – the specially curated playroom is designed to encourage encounters, communication and relationships.

 Rooted in thematic and play-based learning, Tea & Tots play sessions are more structured than a typical play date at home, with circle time, magical stories, sensorial play, music & movement, and arts & crafts built into the 75-minute class!